-Facebook Advertising Is Where It's at, Which Is Why I Spent $3 Million on It
+Facebook Advertising Is Where It's at, Which Is Why I Spent $3 Million on It Here are three lucrative lessons learned from my large but wise investment in Facebook ads.

 The advertising side of Facebook tends to get a bad rap.
 Small business owners often complain that the user interface constantly changes, or that it's increasingly difficult and expensive to reach fans.
 But when you get down to it, Facebook ads do work -- only if you follow certain best practices for reaching your target audience.
 In my experience, they're cheaper and more effective than most other forms of advertising, including the popular Adwords.